byuweb/byu-random-content/README.md

         <template>Slotted Item 3</template>
     </byu-random-content>

 Here's a more complicated example that chooses between various Hero Banners and displays a different one on page load (view the demo.html file in this repository for a working example).
 Note that because the component requires that these be template tags the content from the banners that are not selected (which could include large image and video files) is never downloaded.
+You can see this in action at <a href="https://cdn.byu.edu/byu-random-content/latest/demo/index.html">https://cdn.byu.edu/byu-random-content/latest/demo/index.html</a>.

     <byu-random-content id="random-content">
         <template>